School of Health Promotion and Kinesiology

 Graduate Degrees Offered

-Informatics is the study and application of information, computer, cognitive, and organizational sciences to the arts, sciences, and professions.
-The Master of Science in Informatics program at TWU provides students with a adaptable, interprofessional, and interdisciplinary approach to the study of Informatics in a hybrid learning environment.
+Data Science and Informatics is the study and application of information, computer, cognitive, and organizational sciences to the arts, sciences, and professions.
+The Master of Science in Data Science and Informatics program at TWU provides students with an adaptable, inter-professional, and interdisciplinary approach to the study of Informatics in a hybrid learning environment.
 The program will provide students with the skills needed for success in high-demand professions and careers in the areas of Clinical Informatics, Data Science/Data Analytics, Cybersecurity, Health Studies, Sports Informatics, and Community Informatics.
-The program is delivered collaboratively by academic components including Computer Science, Nursing, Health Studies, Kinesiology, and Library and Information Studies.
+The program is delivered collaboratively by academic components, including Computer Science, Nursing, Health Studies, Kinesiology, and Library and Information Studies.

 Graduate Research and Teaching Facilities